edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 kubectl version --short
 ```

-You should see output with both a Client Version and Server Version component.
+You should see an output with both a Client Version and Server Version component.

 Now your cluster is ready and we’ll install the Marblerun CLI.